TUVKO/tuvko.github.io/README.md

       const level = user.memberLevel || 0;
       const levelData = levels[level];

-      // Get today's shuffled books
       const todaysBooks = getTodaysBooks();

-      // Show only the number of books this level can see const visibleBooks = todaysBooks.slice(0, levelData.bookLimit);
+      const visibleBooks = todaysBooks.slice(0, levelData.bookLimit);

       const grid = document.getElementById('bookGrid');
       let html = '';

-      // Only show books if user hasn't reached daily limit if (user.booksReadToday >= levelData.dailyBooks) {
+      if (user.booksReadToday >= levelData.dailyBooks) {
         html = '<div style="text-align:center; padding:30px; color:#8a7a9c;">📚 You\'ve read all your books for today!
 Come back tomorrow.</div>';
       } else {
         visibleBooks.forEach(book => {
-          // Check if this book has been read today const bookReadToday = user.taskHistory?.some(task =>
+          const bookReadToday = user.taskHistory?.some(task =>
             task.book === book.title &&
             task.date === new Date().toLocaleDateString() &&